 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Association maintains a bank account and an investment account denominated in U.S. funds.
-As such, they are subject to foreign currency risk due to fluctuations in U.S./Canadian exchange rates.
-Cash of \$124,786 (2019 - \$199,511) and investments of \$127,785 (2019 - \$98,134), denominated in U.S. funds of were translated at the year-end rate of 1.33 (2019 - 1.32).
+As such, they are subject to foreign currency risk due to fluctuations in U.S. and Canadian exchange rates.
+Cash of \$484,177 (2020 - \$124,786) and investments of \$173,070 (2020 - \$127,785), denominated in U.S. funds of were translated at the year-end rate of 1.24 (2020 - 1.33).

-Interest rate risk arises from the possibility that changes in interest rates will affect the value of money market funds held by the Association.
-The Association manages this risk by holding a large portion of its securities in investment grade GICs and treasury bills.
-The Association invests in equities which are not subject to interest rate risk.
+Interest rate risk arise from the possibility that changes in interest rates will affect the value of long-term debt held by the Association.
+The Association manages this risk by entering into a fixed rate debt arrangement in an environment where interest rates are anticipated to increase in the future.